 Sanders adviser warns 'a significant portion' of senator's backers ‘unsupportive’ of Biden

-A top political adviser to Sen. Bernie Sanders is warning that “a significant portion” of the Vermont senator's now-suspended presidential campaign are “currently unsupportive” of presumptive Democratic presidential nominee Joe Biden.
+A top political adviser to Sen. Bernie Sanders is warning that “a significant portion” of the Vermont senator's supporters are “currently unsupportive” of presumptive Democratic presidential nominee Joe Biden.

-Jeff Weaver – who managed Sanders’ 2016 campaign and served as senior adviser on his 2020 White House bid – cautioned, “The Bernie Sanders base makes up a sizeable group of voters that could have a profound impact in the outcome of the election.”
+Jeff Weaver – who managed Sanders’ 2016 campaign and served as senior adviser on his now-suspended 2020 White House bid – cautioned, “The Bernie Sanders base makes up a sizeable group of voters that could have a profound impact in the outcome of the election.”

 BIDEN CAMPAIGN TEARS UP CAMPAIGN PLAYBOOK, MOVES LEFT AFTER THE PRIMARY